-To configure ASM for the Oracle 11gR2 or 12c database
+To configure ASM for the Oracle database

 Note: Create disk groups using Oracle ASM Configuration Assistant only on one server in the VCS cluster.
 These disk groups will be available on the remaining servers in the VCS cluster because it hosts the database of the disk groups.